Node adoption

 As such, the node adoption feature allows a user to define a node as

-active while skipping the available and
+while skipping the available

-deploying states, which will prevent the node from being
+states, which will prevent the node from being

 seen by the Compute service as ready for use.